Skip to Main Content

 The wine list at Brasserie France is exclusively French, which is the most consequential thing about it in the Oslo context.
 Norway's restaurant wine programs are generally international and eclectic, and wine-led dining in the city tends to follow that model.
 An all-French list is a committed editorial act: it draws a boundary, excludes a great deal, and invites guests to go deeper inside one country's tradition rather than wider across the globe.
 For anyone who wants to work through Burgundy, the Rhône, Loire, or Bordeaux in a systematic way, a list built entirely around France provides a different kind of depth than a global list of equivalent length.

 This wine orientation connects directly to one of the most practically significant facts about Brasserie France: it is among the few wine-oriented restaurants in Oslo that opens for lunch.
 That is not a minor logistical note.
 Lunch service in serious wine restaurants is rare globally, not just in Norway, because it requires staffing, kitchen investment, and a customer base that will fill the room at midday.
-The fact that Brasserie France sustains that service positions it as something closer to the classic Parisian brasserie model than most European cities outside France can claim.
+That service positions it as something closer to the classic Parisian brasserie model than most European cities outside France can claim.
 In Oslo, where the lunch culture in fine dining is thin, this makes it a specific resource: a place where a wine-led midday meal is actually possible.

 Where It Sits in Oslo's Dining Map